RefresherTowel/docs/echo/echo_chamber/usage.md

 	// And when one of the options from the dropdown is selected, we want to apply the new theme to the root .OnChange(method(self, function(_index, _value) {
 		// The function is always provided with _index and _value, so we'll always want to
-		// base our functions around those.
+		// base our functions around one of those.

+		// If we look at the options array we gave before, we know that index 0 reads "MidnightNeon",
+		// index 1 reads "MangoMint", and so on, so we just take the _index argument of the function
+		// (which Echo Chamber automatically sets to the selected index from the dropdown)
-		var _new_theme;
+		// and pick the appropriate theme for the index. var _new_theme;
 		switch (_index) {
 			case 0: _new_theme = new EchoChamberThemeMidnightNeon(); break;